How Do I Know if My Finger is Broken?

 Is it crooked or sticking out in the wrong direction?

 Or was it, and someone popped it back in place?
 This could be a dislocation, meaning out of joint.
 A dislocation sometimes has a fracture too.
 You may have swelling and bruising as well.
 If your finger is bent or crooked, you need to have a doctor examine it.

 Even a “sprain” is bruised and swollen; however, deep dark purple-blue-black color is usually associated with broken bones.
 If swelling stays in the finger or area for several days, it will not hurt to have a doctor examine it.

 Can you wait a day or two before going to the ER?

-If you are not bleeding, yes you can wait a day or two and see if “Mother Nature” helps it heal.
-However, if it is pointing in the wrong direction or just looks wrong, get an x ray and see your doctor.
-Sometimes fractures in the hand and wrist are so small that they do not show up on x-ray right away; and the ER tells you it is not broken.
+If you are not bleeding, yes, you can wait a day or two and see if “Mother Nature” helps it heal.
+However, if it is pointing in the wrong direction or looks wrong, get an x-ray and see your doctor.
+Sometimes fractures in the hand and wrist are so small that they do not show up on an x-ray immediately, and the ER tells you it is not broken.
 However, if pain and lack of motion persist, you should have a doctor examine it.